This is a tutorial for the Champions custom card maker by Landstander.

 There are a few variations of obligation cards.
 Make sure you pick the right one.

-- Modular set obligations: select Villain - Obligation with Other Obligation Layout and Cracks off
+- Modular/encounter set obligations: select Villain - Obligation with Other Obligation Layout and Cracks Off

 If you cannot read the copyright/author line on the card because of a light background color, select the Add Bottom Shadow option on hero cards.
 On villain cards, make the Background Gradient Lower darker.